 Irene was born the next morning.

-"It's mine." came her daughter's cold reply.
+"It's mine." came her daughter's cold reply as she snatched it from her mother's hand.
 Irene went to her room, and carefully opened the envelope.
 Unfolding the enclosed document from the City Clerk in Burlington, she read, "Female, first daughter of Albert DeGreer and Rose Broussard, born March 11, 1901.
 She could do the math based on what she knew was her parent's wedding anniversary.
 Irene came bursting back into the kitchen.
 "Here, read this!" she cried, thrusting the document at her mother.
 Seeing it was a birth certificate, their eyes met.
 "So now you know," was all her mother said.

 As he worked, Grandpa DeGriere thought of the past year, which happened to be the year of their Golden Wedding Anniversary.
 Considering the pain surrounding the original event, he and his wife never considered celebrating it.
 However, their daughter Irene kept bringing it up.
 "Fifty years is quite an accomplishment," she urged, "you really ought to celebrate it."
 But nothing happened.